 At 4am yesterday morning, student protestors set up an encampment opposite the Queens Building, calling for the University to sever all ties with Israel due to its bloody military actions in Gaza and the West Bank.

-The style of the Exeter protest is partly inspired by similar demonstrations that recently spread from US to UK Universities.
-It currently comprises at least a dozen tents, banners, and a group of students chanting and showing their support for Palestine.
+The style of the Exeter protest is inspired by similar demonstrations that recently spread from US to UK Universities.
+It currently comprises at least a dozen tents, banners, and 25-30 students chanting and showing their support for Palestine.

 Chris said, “the encampment is in favour of the University divesting and cutting ties with all military, defence and security companies and partnerships directly and indirectly involved in and benefitting from the occupation, oppression and genocide of the Palestinian people.”
 He and the protestors are also calling for a severing of the universities’ research partnership with Tel Aviv, and the creation of a scholarship in each department for students from Gaza.